noir-lang/noir-examples/lib_examples/base64_example/README.md

 The lib covers several encode/decode tests, whereas this program has some extra code to facilitate benchmarking the gate counts of a proving backend.
 Comparisons can be made against other proving backends if desired.

 Ordinarily base64 is used encode/decode binary data sent across the web (in html/css files), rather than the text strings shown here.
-So could be used to verify that a website sent a particular image by comparing to a local binary, with applications that could equate to digital watermarks.
+This library is currently used to prove signed base64 data that has been received via email or in the browser, to then be verified to permit other actions.

 ## Test setups for gate counts